pingcap/tidb-operator/en/deploy-tidb-binlog.md

 - [Deploy TiDB Operator](deploy-tidb-operator.md);
 - [Install Helm](tidb-toolkit.md#use-helm) and configure it with the official PingCAP chart.

-## Deploy TiDB Binlog of a TiDB cluster
+## Deploy TiDB Binlog in a TiDB cluster

 TiDB Binlog is disabled in the TiDB cluster by default.
 To create a TiDB cluster with TiDB Binlog enabled, or enable TiDB Binlog in an existing TiDB cluster, take the following steps.

 ### Deploy Pump

-1. Modify the TidbCluster CR file to add the Pump configuration.
+1. Modify the `TidbCluster` CR file to add the Pump configuration.

     For example: